Tuesday, November 28, 2017

 |Darwin||16 meteors/hr||41 meteors/hr||27 meteors/hr|

 Choose a viewing spot where you can see a large swathe of sky without trees or buildings getting in the way, or with street lights getting in your eyes.
 The darker the spot the better (but do be sensible, don't choose a spot in an insalubrious park for example).
 While the radiant is where the meteors appear to originate from, most of the meteors will be seen away from the radiant, so don't fixate on the radiant, but keep your eye on a broad swath of sky roughly centred just above the radiant (as the radiant doesn't rise very high, looking exactly at the radiant will mean you miss some higher up).

 A lawn chair or something similar will make your observing comfortable (or a picnic rug spread on the ground and a nice pillow), and having a Thermos of hot coffee, tea or chocolate to swig while watching will increase your comfort.
 Despite it being summer, make sure you have a jumper or something as the night can still get cold

 Guides to taking meteor photos are here and here.

-As well, Orion and the Hyades will be visible and bright Jupiter and Venus (and less bright Mars) will be nearby.
+As well, Orion and the Hyades will be visible and bright Jupiter (and less bright Mars) will be nearby, rising an hour before sunrise.
 So it will be a quite nice morning for sky watching.
 Keep an eye out for satellites!

 Cloud cover predictions can be found at SkippySky.